Statistics Canada Report Finds Harassment Rampant in Workplaces

 Harassment in the workplace is a massive problem in Canada, and a recent study by Statistics Canada confirms – something needs to be done about this, yesterday.
 Harassment, as it is referred to in this study, includes verbal, and in some cases physical abuse, threats and violence, and sexual harassment.

-9,000 respondents across Canada, between the ages of 15 and 64, who participated in the workforce in 2016, participated, and the study revealed that approximately 20 percent of women, and 13 percent of men, reported being harassed at some point during the year at their workplace.
+9,000 respondents across Canada, between the ages of 15 and 64, who participated in the workforce in 2016, were analyzed, and the study revealed that approximately 20 percent of women, and 13 percent of men, reported being harassed at some point during the year at their workplace.

 In a shocking revelation, 27 percent of women and 21 percent of men working within a health occupation, reported being harassed.
 Not coincidentally, it was also observed that employees in jobs requiring various forms of face-to-face interaction with the public, reported the highest incidents of harassment.